-- Move Faceplate to the vertical screen edge: After a delay of 2 seconds, a change to the next Workspace is carried out and the Faceplate can be positioned freely. - Move Faceplate to the vertical screen edge (Swipe gesture): The Faceplate is moved to the next Workspace, the current Workspace remains open.

-Close/remove Faceplate: Move Faceplate to the dock or down via a Swipe gesture.
+- Move faceplate to the vertical screen edge: After a delay of 2 seconds, a change to the next Workspace is carried out and the faceplate can be positioned freely. - Move faceplate to the vertical screen edge (swipe gesture): The faceplate is moved to the next workspace; the current workspace remains open. - ► Remove/close Faceplate: Drag faceplate to the dock or by a downwards swipe gesture.
 As an option, each Faceplate can be closed via the X button, which is located at the top right corner.

-The Faceplates called up, their position, size, etc. are saved in the user profile.
-A Faceplate can be resized (larger or smaller) via a Zoom/Pinch gesture.
-Each Faceplate can also be moved.
-A selected Faceplate is moved to the foreground via Z-Order-Manipulation but always remains behind the alarm line.
-At the next login the position and size data of the individual Faceplates are read and they are positioned accordingly.
+The called up Faceplates, their position, size, etc. are saved in the user profile.
+A faceplate can be enlarged or reduced by means of a zoom/pinch gesture.
+Each faceplate can also be moved.
+A selected faceplate is moved to the foreground via Z-Order manipulation but always remains behind the alarm line.
+On the next login, the position and size data of the individual faceplates are read and they are positioned accordingly.